woudc/woudc-guidebook/en/index.md

 ## 2.1 Contributor Registration
 The application process consists of 4 steps:

-1. A new contributor sends a [request](http://woudc.org/contact.php) to WOUDC stating their interest in being a contributor.
+1. A new contributor sends a [request](http://woudc.org/contact.php) to WOUDC stating their interest in being a contributor
-2. The data centre operator will check the request and direct the contributor to either provide WOUDC the station GAW ID or to complete the registration process from [GAWSIS](https://gawsis.meteoswiss.ch) to obtain a GAW ID.
+2. The data centre operator will check the request and direct the contributor to either provide WOUDC the station GAW ID or to complete the registration process from [GAWSIS](https://gawsis.meteoswiss.ch) to obtain a GAW ID
-3. Once the contributor has a valid GAW ID, the contributor will provide that ID to the data centre operator to complete the new station registration process by including the station into the WOUDC database.
+3. Once the contributor has a valid GAW ID, the contributor will provide that ID to the data centre operator to complete the new station registration process by including the station into the WOUDC database
-4. Once the station is included in the WOUDC database, the data centre operator will send a new, private, FTP login credential to the contributor for use to upload data.
+4. Once the station is included in the WOUDC database, the data centre operator will send a new, private, FTP login credential to the contributor for use to upload data

 A flow chart highlighting the contributor registration procedure can be found in Figure 1.